 Later, when you are ready to begin editing, or if you feel the dictionary is becoming too cluttered, you may type and everything in the dictionary beyond (and including) TEST's remembered location will go away.
 Recall that a word may be re-defined as often as you like -- the most recent entry will be the one used thereafter -- but the obsolete entries remain, taking up space.
+Alternatively, you may FORGET any normal dictionary entry, again discarding that entry and everything following it.

-TEST
+FORGET TEST

-REMEMBER is also useful for marking sub-vocabularies to be overlaid by other sub-vocabularies.
+This technique is also useful for marking sub-vocabularies to be overlaid by other sub-vocabularies.
 You may, for example, have a telescope control vocabulary, interrupt handler and multiprogrammer that you want to be available all the time, but several observing vocabularies that are mutually exclusive.
 In the common vocabulary you will want to give a name to the first block of each:

-43 CONSTANT SPECTROMETER 60 CONSTANT COUNTER

-72 CONSTANT IMAGE-TUBE 84 CONSTANT GRATING and a null definition:
+- 43 CONSTANT SPECTROMETER 60 CONSTANT COUNTER - 72 CONSTANT IMAGE-TUBE 84 CONSTANT GRATING and at the \underline{end} of the common vocabulary a null definition:

-: OVERLAY ;
+: OVERLAY :